basisai/examples/README.md

 * [Component](#component)

-A copy of the hcl file template is also provided as `bedrock.hcl.tmpl`.
+A copy of the hcl template is also provided as `bedrock.hcl.tmpl`.

 ## End-to-end